Good Bye, So Long: Critical reception

 Cash Box (May 22, 1965): "This hard driving rock-R&B number could burn up the charts.
 Ike and Tina Turner, no strangers to hitsville are already making noise with this one."

+Evening Post (October 22, 1966): "A standout number from the Ike and Tina review.
+Exciting lead voice of indeterminate sex, shimmering gospel calls from the Ikettes and a strong fast band backing.
+The record’s pre-Spector Ike and Tina production, but is commercial enough to sell."